All Products

 5. Select the AliyunARMSFullAccess policy and click Grant permissions.

-• To monitor an application deployed in an ACK managed cluster that is connected to an elastic container instance, go to the RAM Quick Authorization page and complete the authorization.
-Then, restart the pods that are created for ack-onepilot.
+If your cluster is connected to an Elastic Container Instance (ECI), go to the RAM Quick Authorization page and complete the authorization.
+Then restart the pods created for ack-onepilot.

-Step 3: Integrate the ARMS Python agent into the Dockerfile
+Step 3: Integrate the Python agent into the Dockerfile

 Dockerfile before modification